lvgl/lvgl/docs/overview/scroll.rst

 The children of an object can be snapped according to specific rules when scrolling ends.
-Children can be made snappable individually with the ``LV_OBJ_FLAG_SNAPPABLE`` flag.
+Children can be made snappable individually with the :cpp:enumerator:`LV_OBJ_FLAG_SNAPPABLE` flag.

-An object can align snapped children in four ways: - ``LV_SCROLL_SNAP_NONE`` Snapping is disabled. (default) - ``LV_SCROLL_SNAP_START`` Align the children to the left/top side of a scrolled object - ``LV_SCROLL_SNAP_END`` Align the children to the right/bottom side of a scrolled object - ``LV_SCROLL_SNAP_CENTER`` Align the children to the center of a scrolled object
+An object can align snapped children in four ways:

+- :cpp:enumerator:`LV_SCROLL_SNAP_NONE`: Snapping is disabled. (default)
+- :cpp:enumerator:`LV_SCROLL_SNAP_START`: Align the children to the left/top side of a scrolled object
+- :cpp:enumerator:`LV_SCROLL_SNAP_END`: Align the children to the right/bottom side of a scrolled object
+- :cpp:enumerator:`LV_SCROLL_SNAP_CENTER`: Align the children to the center of a scrolled object

 Snap alignment is set with ``lv_obj_set_scroll_snap_x/y(obj, LV_SCROLL_SNAP_...)``:

-Under the hood the following happens: 1.
-User scrolls an object and releases the screen 2.
-LVGL calculates where the scroll would end considering scroll momentum 3.
-LVGL finds the nearest scroll point 4.
+Under the hood the following happens:

+1. User scrolls an object and releases the screen
+2. LVGL calculates where the scroll would end considering scroll momentum
+3. LVGL finds the nearest scroll point
-LVGL scrolls to the snap point with an animation
+4. LVGL scrolls to the snap point with an animation

 Scroll one
 ----------